open-gamma-ray-astro/gamma-astro-data-formats/source/info/fits-arrays.rst

 Let's look at an example file in this format, the :download:`aeff_P6_v1_diff_back.fits` which represents the Fermi-LAT effective area (an old version) as a function of energy and offset.

-It follows the `OGIP format for effective area files <https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/docs/memos/cal_gen_92_019/cal_gen_92_019.html>`__.
+It follows the `OGIP effective area format`_.

 The data array and axis information are stored in one BINTABLE HDU called "EFFECTIVE AREA", with 5 columns and one row:

 .. code-block:: bash